KiltedCode/khandaria-campaign/sessions/2021/2021-08-5-run-and-hide.md

 don't see number of people changing

 `Mel` finishes his sending
-`Guros` says dwarves said this side was destroyed, so doesn't make sense
+`Gurrus` says dwarves said this side was destroyed, so doesn't make sense
 what if they're trying to mend it

 `Pylia` casts **augury** on draining unholy water, no answer